 We ensure the best outcomes for boys at Eton by using innovative strategies to enhance our teaching and learning.
-This is supported by state-of-the-art facilities, where Masters and boys use outstanding teaching and learning spaces to trial innovative platforms and practices.
-These include a creative space in The Tony Little Centre for Innovation and Research in Learning (CIRL), which gives great flexibility, as well as an observation schoolroom with a viewing gallery, and a Harkness table for discussion-based learning.
+This is supported by state-of-the-art facilities, where Masters and boys use outstanding teaching spaces to trial innovative platforms and practices.
+These include a creative space in The Tony Little Centre for Innovation and Research in Learning (CIRL), which give great flexibility, as well as an observation schoolroom with a viewing gallery, and a Harkness table for discussion-based learning.

 The main areas in which schools across the globe are innovating are in EdTech, curriculum design and pedagogy.
 CIRL works alongside Edtech entrepreneurs and a number of departments and individual Masters are constantly trialling apps and platforms.
-In terms of pedagogy, we offer training to Masters and boys in evidence-based innovations, such as online learning; using devices as teaching and learning tools; teaching methods such as interleaving and spaced repetition; revision techniques; and ways of giving effective feedback.
+In terms of pedagogy, we offer training to Masters and boys in evidence-based innovations, such as online learning; generative AI; using devices as teaching and learning tools; teaching methods such as interleaving and spaced repetition; revision techniques; and ways of giving effective feedback.

 CIRL leads the way in collaborative, evidence-based research… and provides practical support to pupils and teachers very widely by making findings available online for free.
 Measured impact, careful background research and experimentation make the work of CIRL particularly valuable.Julie Robinson, CEO of the Independent Schools Council

 CIRL promotes a culture of reflective practice across Eton, asking key questions such as: ‘What do we currently do well?
 How do we know we do it well?
 How can we do it better?
 And what can we learn from research, and from the best that others think and do?’